ghosert/VimProject/note.md

 ### Setup new mini-pc m6

+- [ ] setup Proxmox VE first on virtual machine in windows
 - [ ] setup Proxmox VE on mini-pc
 - [ ] move my docker and dev env to this Proxmox VE system.
 - [ ] install some other systems onto this PVE